Home / Our Services / Behavioral Medicine

 Early Recovery Group:

-The Addiction Services Center at Roger Williams Medical Center offers an Early Recovery Group on Wednesday evenings from 5:30 p.m. to 6:30 p.m.
+Chartereare teacth of Rl also offers an Early Recovery Group on Tuesdays from 1–2 p.m.
 The group is designed to help those in recovery from substance use solidify what they learned in previous treatment programs, practice recovery skills, and gain support from peers also on their recovery journey.
-The Early Recovery Group meets every Wednesday at the Addiction Services Center at Roger Williams, 877 Chalkstone Avenue in Providence.
+The Early Recovery Group meets every Tuesdays at the outpatient Behavioral Health Program at Our Lady of Fatima, 200 High Service Ave, N. Prov RI in the Marian Hall building.

 Medication Assisted Treatment:

 Medications are an important element of treatment for many patients, especially when combined with counseling and other behavioral therapies.
-Patients at the ASC are evaluated, monitored, and treated by our certified addiction medicine physicians who offer Suboxone treatment among other options.
-MAT is a service available to all patients at the ASC, including patients who are participating in our PHP and IOP.
+Patients evaluated, monitored, and treated by our certified addiction medicine physicians and psychiatric nurse practitioners offer Suboxone treatment among other options.
 We do not provide Methadone.

 Case Management: